 We know that more Americans are dying annually from drug overdoses than car accidents and gun homicides combined.
 Opioids have been behind a majority of these fatalities, and nowhere is the problem more prevalent than the Appalachian area, especially in regions in Kentucky.
-We’ve traced the journey of opioids from the historical usage of the opium poppy for medicinal purposes to the modern day pharmaceutical cash cows of OxyContin and OxyCodone.
-To understand how the Appalachian region became so particularly devastated by the opioid crisis requires a more detailed examination of the regional economy and the pharmaceutical industry’s efforts to push the drug.
+We’ve traced the journey of opioids from the historical usage of the opium poppy for medicinal purposes to the modern-day pharmaceutical cash cows of OxyContin and OxyCodone.
+Understanding how the Appalachian region became so particularly devastated by the opioid crisis requires a more detailed examination of the regional economy and the pharmaceutical industry’s efforts to push the drug.

 Drug manufacturers have been mass-producing painkillers since the 1800’s, starting with German pharmaceutical giant Bayer, famous for distilling opium into morphine.
 In the 1980’s, pain specialists and doctors, funded by large drug manufacturers, formed an organization dedicated to calling attention to the millions of Americans who suffered from “untreated pain.”
 The American Pain Society began a national campaign to label pain as the “fifth vital sign” that doctors should look for.